Protecting Your Pay with Paid Sick Leave

 Travel nursing is a rewarding career in so many ways, whether it’s providing compassionate care to patients, seeing new places around the country, or earning a huge paycheck.
 But what happens when you’re sick on assignment?
 That’s why we offer our travel nurses paid sick leave.

 How Does Paid Sick Leave Work?

-TNAA travel nurses begin earning paid sick leave from their first day on assignment with us and become eligible to use it after 90 days of employment.
+TNAA travel nurses begin earning paid sick leave from their first day on assignment with us.
+When they are actively on assignment with TNAA, they can use their earned sick leave as they need it.
 Sick leave can be used for many different health reasons, including personal illnesses and medical appointments, or for the needs of immediate family members.
 We understand how hard it is for travelers to take time off, but under our policy travelers have the time they need to take care of themselves and their families – without fear of losing pay!
 Travelers receive the same rate of pay for regular hours worked as outlined in their contracts.

-Travelers can earn up to 80 hours of sick leave per year and use up to 40 hours each year, in one-hour increments.
+Travelers can earn and use up to 80 hours of sick leave per year.
 One hour of sick leave is earned for every 30 hours worked.
 Don’t use all the time earned?
 Don’t worry!
 If a traveler takes additional assignments with us within a one-year period, they can take advantage of our carryover policy.
 This is time off you’ve earned, and we want you to keep it.

 How Do I Use Paid Sick Leave?